SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Introduction

 \section{Introduction}

 In the SIR model, individuals are in one of three states: $S=$ susceptible, $I=$ infected, $R=$ removed (cannot be infected).
-Often this epidemic takes place in a homogeneously mixing population.
-However, in the real world we often have a graph $G$ that gives the social structure of the population; vertices represent individuals and edges connections between them. $S-I$ edges become $I-I$ at rate $\lambda$, i.e., after a time with an Exponential($\lambda$) distribution.
+In this work we consider the SIR model on a graph $G$ that can be thought of as the social structure of the underlying community: vertices represent individuals and edges connections between them. $S-I$ edges become $I-I$ at rate $\lambda$, i.e., after a time with an Exponential($\lambda$) distribution.
 An individual remains infected for an amount of time which has an Exponential($\gamma$) distribution.
 Once individuals leave the infected state, they enter the removed state and stay removed forever.